Anujjoshi3105/fictora/README.md

 ## Introduction

-Fictionix is designed to bring together diverse forms of entertainment into one comprehensive platform.
+Fictora is designed to bring together diverse forms of entertainment into one comprehensive platform.
 Users can discover and explore detailed information about their favorite movies, TV shows, books, and anime.

 ## Features